notwaldorf/notwaldorf.github.com/_posts/2014-02-25-tricky-pull-requests.markdown

 * hit *s* to split the hunks into smaller hunks
 * hit *y* or *n* to pick or skip a hunk.

-If you've touched any files, it's a good time for your familiar `git add/git commit` dance.
+If you've touched any files, it would be a good time to do your familiar `git add/git commit` dance.

 ## Merge the upstream changes in
 <pre>